-The present Constitution of the Kingdom of Cambodia - the New Constitution of 1993 has been amended at least seven times to date.
-It was adopted in compliance with the 1991 Agreements on a Comprehensive Political Settlement of the Cambodia Conflict ('the Paris Agreement') - 1663 UNTS 27.
+The present Constitution of the Kingdom of Cambodia - the New Constitution of 1993 - was adopted in compliance with the 1991 Agreements on a Comprehensive Political Settlement of the Cambodia Conflict ('the Paris Agreement') - 1663 UNTS 27.
 The 1993 Constitution was made under the influence of the United Nations and the International Community and reflects universal and modern constitutional characteristics – democracy, human rights, and rule of law – and also its own historical and traditional characters in an attempt of restoring historical continuity: kingship, state religions and state institutions.
 This Constitution enshrines a British/Japanese model of parliamentary democracy of government, rather than the French or American system of presidential democracy with the strict separation of powers.
 The main principles and characteristics of the Constitution are:

 Commentary on the Constitution

 The open access book Cambodian Constitutional Law by Hor Peng, Kong Phallack & Jörg Menzel (Konrad-Adenauer-Stiftung, 2016) provides a detailed scholarly analysis of the Constitution, and includes an English translation of the current Constitution as amended, indicating clearly which Articles have been amended .

 The open access book Introduction to Cambodian Law (Konrad-Adenauer-Stiftung, 2012) contains excellent and in-depth commentary on the background and evolution of the Constitution, commentary on all six constitutions and the Paris Agreement, and analysis of the main features of the current Constitution - written by Hor Peng.
 See pages 23-69.